 The IACtHR can issue advisory opinions on the compatibility of internal norms with the American Convention, and the interpretation of the American Convention or Inter-American system human rights instruments.
 All OAS Member States, the Commission, and OAS organs can request an advisory opinion.
 Member States can also ask for an advisory opinion.

-The aim of creating a thematic rapporteurship is to strengthen, promote, and systematize the Inter-American Commission's own work on the issue.
+thematic rapporteurship is to strengthen, promote, and systematize the Inter-American Commission's own work on the issue.